scunning1975/collegio-carlo-alberto/README.md

 ## About the Workshop

-This workshop introduces and explores some of the most important modern methods in causal inference for panel data, including:
+This workshop a sequel to Juan F. Vargas recent panel methods class.
+It introduces and explores some of the most important modern methods in causal inference for panel data, including:

 - Difference-in-Differences (DiD)
 - Event studies and dynamic treatment effects